denisecase/datafun-central/docs/tools/git/installation/windows/index.md

 5. Choose the appropriate options for line ending conversion and terminal emulator during the installation process

-## Task 2 - Configure Git:
+## Task 2 - Configure Git

 1. Open a command prompt or PowerShell window
-2. Run the following commands to configure Git with your name (your real name, e.g. "Denise Case") and the email address you used for GitHub:
+3. Run the following commands to configure Git with your name (your real name, e.g. "Denise Case") and the email address you used for GitHub:

   ```
   git config --global user.name "Your Name"